Skip to Content

 6. Watercolor fruit painting – Anju Pear

-An Anju Pear painted by Ellen Shutt in 1910.
+An Anju Pear was painted by Ellen Shutt in 1910.
 The USA is one of the largest growers of pears in the world.
-Most of the pears are grown in the West Coast states of Oregon and Washington.
+Most pears are grown in the West Coast states of Oregon and Washington.
 Every pear in the US is picked by hand.

-Citrus fruits include crops such as oranges, lemons, limes, grapefruit and pomelos.
-Pomelo is one of my favourite fruits, it is the largest of all the citrus fruits.
+Citrus fruits include oranges, lemons, limes, grapefruits, and pomelos.
+The Pomelo is notable for being the biggest citrus fruit.

 7. Watercolour Fruit – Tangelo